 1. PURPOSE AND INTENT; DISCLAIMER

 The Parties acknowledge that: different jurisdictions, regulatory programs, and entities (federal, state, county, cities, and others) have different definitions for environmental attributes, renewable energy credits/certificates, emissions credits, and similar instruments; the various jurisdictions, programs, and entities are inconsistent in how they define and address these concepts; and these concepts are continually evolving.
 Accordingly, BPA makes no representations or warranties of any kind regarding the definition, or nature of, the environmental attributes, renewable energy credits/certificates, emissions credits, or similar instruments conveyed herein, and BPA does not represent or warrant that any of these items are suitable for a particular purpose or regulatory program.
-Whatever the regulatorily-defined environmental characteristics are of the power that customers buy from BPA, the purpose and intent of this Exhibit H is to implement section 7 of the Provider of Choice Policy by conveying to «Customer Name», in accordance with this Exhibit H, all Environmental Attributes, if any, and to the extent they exist, commensurate with the physical amount of power they buy.
+Whatever the regulatorily-defined environmental characteristics are of the power that customers buy from BPA, the purpose and intent of this Exhibit H is to implement section 7 of the Provider of Choice Policy by conveying to «Customer Name», in accordance with this Exhibit H, all Environmental Attributes, if any, and to the extent they exist, commensurate with the physical amount of power «Customer Name» buys from BPA.
 Section 3 below accomplishes this by BPA: (1) agreeing to register applicable generation, (2) providing for the creation of an Environmental Attribute Accounting Process, (3) producing Inventories of RECs based on power generated, and (4) committing to provide, for customers’ use, an emissions accounting and non-emitting generation accounting.

 2. DEFINITIONS